This week's 'Flying Horse' theme: Open topic

 Grade 1, Lowpoint-Washburn

-Gulf shores: My favorite family trip was when my family and I went to Gulf Shores, Alabama, on the Fourth of July.
-We got to watch fireworks.
-My family and I also got to go boogie boarding.
+Myrtle Beach: My favorite family trip is when I went to Myrtle Beach, South Carolina.
+My whole family came.
+I also went boogie boarding.
+That was a lot of fun.

 Grade 4, Pepper Ridge